 The area of la Barceloneta was barely inhabited until the mid 18th century.
 Its construction was inspired by political and military decision to relocate all the residents of the Ribera neighborhood to make space for the construction of Felipe V’s fortress, La Ciutadella.
 The whole neighborhood was designed by a Catalan engineer Juan Martín Cermeño.
 Today, Barceloneta offers a curiously appealing mix of traditional and modern.
 Fresh laundry hanging from the narrow balconies of the quaint and colorful buildings accompanies your every step, while the modern bars and restaurants beg you to live to the fullest.

 Once in Barceloneta, wander through its streets and explore all that’s exposed or hidden.
 However, be sure to respect the locals who continue living their daily lives alongside the curious travelers.

-Whether you follow the Passeig de Joan de Borbó or cut through the charming streets of Barceloneta, you will quickly reach Passeig Marítim.
+Whether you follow the Passeig de Joan de Borbó or cut through the charming streets of Barceloneta, you will quickly reach Passeig Marítim and land on Barcelona Beach.
 Its wide wooden walkways, palm trees, and designer showers are the reminders of Barcelona’s Olympic moment of glory in 1992.

 Today, the beaches form the essence of Barcelona’s rather legendary nightlife.
 During the day, the numerous beach clubs serve as restaurants and chill out spots offering drinks and snacks; that is until the DJ takes over once the sun had set on the horizon.
 Other than nightlife frolics, the shore offers many activities including beach volleyball, outdoor gym, yoga, ping pong as well as (e)bike rentals and Segway tours that let you explore further corners of the area.